When I first started praying for my own children, I was inspired by two important truths about God’s Word:

 You might notice the To-Do-List at the bottom right of the daily pages inside of our prayer journals.
 I LOVE that little block because I find that when I sit down to pray, my mind gets flooded by all the things I need to do that day.
 Every.
 Single.
 Time.
 I feel the urgency of my schedule begin to take over, distracting me from the time I so desperately need in God’s Word and prayer.
 Taking a minute to list out my to-do’s before I get started is kind of like doing a “brain dump” each day.
 If my to-do’s are written down, I won’t forget them.
 This frees me up to spend the time I’ve allocated in prayer without worrying stealing it from me.

 Part of being a woman of prayer is interceding on behalf of others.
 My life literally changed the day a good friend held my hands in hers and said, “Let’s pray about this NOW” instead of just saying, “I’ll pray for you.”
 You won’t always be able to pray in person, but keeping track of the needs of others on a prayer list like the one at the bottom left of the daily pages is a great way to make sure you’re being faithful to cover the needs of others!

 Want to try the “Think, Pray, Praise” method for yourself?

-Get a taste for how it all works together when you sign up to receive day one of Everyday Prayers for Joy for free!
+Get a taste for how it all works together when you sign up to receive day one of Everyday Prayers for the School Year for free!
 You’ll get one devotional to start your day, and one daily page to try out your journaling skill!
 What are you waiting for, grab yours now!